Victor-Camarena-Ballester/arkanoid/readme.md

 ## Description

-A ship throw a ball, the ball bounce with the walls and the ship and has to break blocks at the top of the page.
+A ship throw a ball, the ball bounce with the walls and the ship, the ball has to break blocks at the top of the page.
 If the ball goes below the ship, you lose.

 ## MVP (DOM - CANVAS)

-Canvas for the game, DOM for the states and statistics.
+Canvas for the game, DOM for the state(lives) and statistics.

 Print a ship.
 Print a ball.
 Print blocks.
-Give movement to the ball.
+Give movement to the ball rect line.
 Move the ship.
-Check collisions and bounces.
 Break the blocks.

 ## Backlog